Sahel Region, Burkina Faso - Things to Do in Sahel Region

 Top Things to Do in Sahel Region

-Gorom-Gorom Thursday Market
+Gorom-Gorom Thursday salt market

 Getting There